dktrcoco/employeeSummary/README.md

 THEN I can enter the email of the new team member

-WHEN I am prompted for the new team member's GitHub username
+WHEN I am prompted for the new team member's GitHub username if they are an Engineer

 THEN I can enter the GitHub username of the new team member

+WHEN I am prompted for the new team member's School attended if they are an Intern

+THEN I can enter the name of the School they attend

 WHEN I enter that I don't want to add any more team members